-If you’re new to the field of disinformation studies, we recommend starting with our first live research review, Defining “Disinformation”.
-This gives an overview of some of the current issues.
+If you’re new to the field of disinformation studies, we recommend starting with our live research reviews Defining “Disinformation” and Producers of Disinformation.
+These give an overview of some of the current issues.

 Expert Reflections, Events, and our Citation Library are also directly accessible through MediaWell’s main navigation bar.